rust-lang/rust-wiki-backup/Note-development-roadmap.md

 ### Terminology and syntax change on region pointers

-(motivated by [nmatsakis:region-patterns](http://smallcultfollowing.com/babysteps/blog/2012/06/10/unifying-patterns-in-alts-and-lets/)) We will likely change the region-pointer sigil from `&` to `^` (still some discussion) and change to referring to them as "borrowed pointers".
+(motivated by [nmatsakis:region-patterns](http://smallcultfollowing.com/babysteps/blog/2012/06/10/unifying-patterns-in-alts-and-lets/)) We will likely change the unsafe-pointer sigil from `*` to `^` and the region-pointer sigil from `&` to `*`, and change to referring to them as "borrowed pointers".
 There is no semantic change here, just a clarification one.
 The sigil change is motivated by a desire to differentiate a by-reference capture in a pattern (likely to use the `&` operator) from a borrowed pointer constructor in the pattern itself.
+Also due to the fact that, like C pointers (and unlike C++ `&`-references), region pointers can be independently copied and assigned _as first-class values_, not just initialized.

 ### Change closure-kind syntax